 1. Identify the chinch bugs

 Beyond recognizing chinch bug damage, which can often be confused with drought damage, it’s important to spot the actual insects.
-There are a couple of ways you can do that.
+There are several ways you can do that.

 - The flotation test: Push an open-ended cylindrical can into the soil of the damaged area.
 Fill the can with water, stir the submerged grass, and wait 5 to 10 minutes.
 If you have chinch bugs, they’ll float to the surface.
 Count them.
-Any number above 15 per square foot will require you to treat your lawn.
+If you count 3 to 5 chinch bugs, you have an infestation.

 - The magnifying glass and paper test: Part the grass and use a magnifying glass to look for the pests.
 Alternatively, lay some white paper on the border of a brown, dead spot in your lawn.
 Pull out a few clumps of dead grass and shake them out on the paper.
 If present, the bugs will fall out.